junxit/us-congress-bills-112/metadata.md

 - Sen. Kohl, Herb [D-WI] (K000305)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2012-11-27 — Introduced in Senate
 - 2012-11-27 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6978-6979; text as passed Senate: CR S6979)
 - 2012-11-27 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6978-6979; text as passed Senate: CR S6979)
+- 2012-11-28 — Message on Senate action sent to the House.
+- 2012-11-28 — Received in the House.
+- 2012-11-28 — Referred to the House Committee on the Judiciary.